Unity-Technologies/DOTS-training-samples/README.md

   </summary>

    <ul>
-   <li>At random intervals, cars spawn in at the edge of the straight roads.
+   <li>At random intervals, cars spawn at the edge of the straight roads.
 Cars despawn when they run off the edge of the straight roads.</li>
    <li>Cars merging onto a new road should yield for cars on the road.</li>
    <li>Each road has two lanes.
 Cars in both lanes of a road travel in the same direction.</li>
    <li>Cars stay in their lanes through their whole trip, <em>e.g.</em> a car in the left lane will travel in the left lane on all roads.</li>